kedlaya/root-unitary/README.md

   sage: load("weil_polynomials.pyx")
 ```
 and everything should compile automatically.

+If the OpenMP library is available systemwide, you can also do some computations
+in parallel.
+To enable this, you will need to uncomment a couple of lines in
+weil_polynomials.pyx, and possibly change the value of the environment variable
+OMP_NUM_THREADS (thanks to Edgar Costa for this tip).

 There are also some test scripts.
 See the README files in the following directories:
 * test-scripts: Miscellaneous tests